linode/docs/docs/applications/configuration-management/beginners-guide-to-terraform/index.md

 ### State

-When Terraform analyzes and applies your configuration, it creates an internal representation of the infrastructure it creates to track the changes it makes.
+When Terraform analyzes and applies your configuration, it creates an internal representation of the infrastructure it created and uses it to track the changes made.
 This *state* information is recorded in JSON in a local file named `terraform.tfstate` by default, but it can also be stored in other [backends](#backends).

 {{< caution >}}
 Your sensitive infrastructure data (like passwords and tokens) is visible in plain-text in your `terraform.tfstate` file.
 Review [Secrets Management with Terraform](/docs/applications/configuration-management/secrets-management-with-terraform/#how-to-manage-your-state-file) for guidance on how to secure these secrets.